 - Decluttering – Having a clear out is more therapeutic than we imagine but with energy levels low, I usually leave this activity for before Ramadan or after the first few days of tiredness are over.
 Physically cleansing your space of things that you no longer need has a positive affect on mood going forward.

 - Stop comparing – During Ramadan you may see things on social media that may make you feel like you are not doing enough.
 Like you are failing in some way.
 Like for example, the perfect Iftar spread that you didn’t quite manage or the endless crafts that you never got round to doing with the kids.
-Social media is your space and just as you wouldn’t go around looking for examples of how everyone appears to be doing things better then you in real life, you can also avoid comparison on social media by muting any social media feed that is affecting you negatively and reminding yourself that you are doing great already.
-On the topic of social media, you are in control of what you see on your feed and fine tuning that, doesn’t take long.
-Follow those who inspire you and make you feel positive!
+Your social media feed is your space.
+Nowadays with the ‘mute’ button, this has become easier.
+Any social media feed that is affecting you negatively should not be appearing in your feed.
+Instead make your feed reflect what you want to see.
+Follow those who inspire you and make you feel positive.

 - Allow yourself to do something you love – Yes it is Ramdan and your focus should be spiritual development but if you only focus on that, you may find that your burn our pretty quickly.
 There is no harm in doing something you enjoy.
 I love to read and I take time out to just lie down and have a read during the day.

-- Get enough sleep – With Sehri and Iftar being so far apart, it is essential that we are getting the rest that our bodies need so we feel our best.
+- Get enough sleep – With Sehri and Iftar being so far apart, it is essential that you are getting the rest that your body needs so you feel your best.

 - Practice good self-care – You will love yourself more, when you take better care of your basic needs.
-Like I always say, self love is self discipline.
+Self love is self discipline.
 People who love themselves nourish themselves daily through eating wholesome food, exercising, sleeping well, taking time for themselves and healthy social interactions.

-- Don’t put too much pressure on yourself – Do what you can, Accept where you are and know that you are in the loving embrace of the MOST merciful and he wants what is best for you.
+- Practice self compassion – Do what you can, accept where you are and know that you are in the loving embrace of the MOST merciful and he wants what is best for you.
+Ignore your inner critic and be compassionate towards yourself.
+You are doing your very best.

 So what do you guys do to make sure you are honouring yourself daily?
 How does this help you to progress?